-IPv4 IPv6 services table On the iSeries server, a configurable table that associates a service name with a port and protocol; for example, service name FTP-control, port 21, TCP and UDP.
-No changes are made to this table for IPv6.
-A large number of well-known services are listed in the services table.
-Many applications use this table to determine which port to use.
-Simple Network Management Protocol (SNMP) SNMP is a protocol for system management.
-Currently, SNMP does not support IPv6.
-IPv routing uses static routes. sockets API These APIs are the way applications use TCP/IP.
+IPv4 IPv6 sockets API These APIs are the way applications use TCP/IP.
 Applications that do not need IPv6 are not affected by sockets changes to support IPv6.
 IPv6 enhances sockets so that applications can now use IPv6, using a new address family: AF_INET6.
-The enhancements have been designed so that existing IPv4 applications are complete unaffected by IPv6 and API changes.
-Applications that want to support concurren IPv4 and IPv6 traffic, or IPv6-only traffic, are easily accommodated using IPv4-mapped IPv6 addresses of the form ::ffff:a.b.c.c. where a.b.c.d is the IPv4 address of the client.
-The new APIs also include support for converting IPv6 addresses from text to bina and from binary to text.
+The enhancements have been designed so that existing IPv4 applications are completely unaffected by IPv6 and API changes.
+Applications that want to support concurrent IPv4 and IPv6 traffic, or IPv6-only traffic, are easily accommodated using IPv4-mapped IPv6 addresses of the form ::ffff:a.b.c.d, where a.b.c.d is the IPv4 address of the client.
+The new APIs also include support for converting IPv6 addresses from text to binary and from binary to text.
 See Use AF_INET6 address family for more information on sockets enhancements for IPv6. source address selection An application may designate a source IP (typically, using sockets bind()).
 If it binds to INADDR_ANY, a source IP is chosen based on the route.
-As with IPv4, an application may designate source IPv6 address using bind().
-Similarly to IPv4, it can let the system choose an IPv source address by using in6addr_any.
-But since IPv6 lines have many IPv6 addresses the internal method of choosing a source IP is different. starting and stopping Use STRTCP and ENDTCP to start or end TCP/IP.
+As with IPv4, an application may designate a source IPv6 address using bind().
+Similarly to IPv4, it can let the system choose an IPv6 source address by using in6addr_any.
+But since IPv6 lines have many IPv6 addresses, the internal method of choosing a source IP is different. starting and stopping Use STRTCP and ENDTCP to start or end TCP/IP.
 Same as IPv4.
 IPv4 and IPv6 are not started or stopped independently of one another or independently of TCP/IP.
-That is, you start and stop all of TCP/IP, not just IPv4 or IPv6 Any IPv6 interfaces are automatically started if the AUTOSTART parameter = YES (the default).
+That is, you start and stop all of TCP/IP, not just IPv4 or IPv6.
+Any IPv6 interfaces are automatically started if the AUTOSTART parameter = YES (the default).
 IPv6 cannot be used or configured without IPv4, and IPv6 must have IPv6 loopback configured (::1).
 Telnet Telnet allows you to log on and use a remote computer as though you were connected to it directly.
 Currently, Telnet does not support IPv6. trace route Basic TCP/IP tool to do path determination.
 Available using iSeries Navigator and 5250.
-Same for IPv6, and IPv6 is supported for both 5250 and iSeries Navigator.

-IPv4 IPv6 transport layers TCP, UDP, RAW.
+Same for IPv6, and IPv6 is supported for both 5250 and iSeries Navigator. transport layers TCP, UDP, RAW.
 A new transport, Stream Control Transmission Protocol (SCTP), aims to offer the best features of TCP and UDP, that is, guaranteed connectionless communication.
 SCTP is in the earliest stage of use, and is not supported on iSeries.
 Same three transports exist and are functionally unchanged for IPv6. unspecified address Apparently, not defined, as such.
 Socket programming uses 0.0.0.0 as INADDR_ANY.
 Defined as ::/128 (128 0 bits).
 It is used as the source IP in some neighbor discovery packets, and various other contexts, like sockets.
 Socket programming uses ::/128 as in6addr_any. virtual private networking (VPN) Virtual private networking (using IPsec) allows you to extend a secure, private network over an existing public network.
 Currently, VPN does not support IPv6.
 However, when IPv6 is tunneled in IPv4, existing iSeries VPN facilities can be applied to the IPv4 traffic, which then transparently handles the IPv6 payloads.